DahirAB/IdeaBoard/readme.md

 npm run build
 ```

-The production build will be put into the `public` folder, which is the Express static folder.
+The production build will be put into the `public` folder

 ### Environment Variables